skye-codes/jtemporal.github.io/_drafts/fixing-date-error-while-running-jekyll-on-macos-catalina.md

 ![](images/invalid_date_macos_catalina.png)

 The solution is quite simple although it may not be trivial if it is your first time doing this.
-In this pro-tip I'll show you how to fix this error so you can continue blogging 😉
+In this pro-tip, I'll show you how to fix this error so you can continue blogging 😉